Zero waste stores around the world

 (Some Links on this site are affiliate links.
 This means if you buy from one of those links I will earn a small commission at no additional cost to you)

-They are coming more and more Zero Waste Stores quickly....
+There are popping up more and more Zero Waste Stores everywhere…

 Ambitious people who want to cut plastic and waste out of the daily life, are opening Zero Waste Stores around the Globe.